Looks Like Dancing

 The film Looks Like Dancing takes the viewer/player on an enchanting journey, in which the world of matter takes on new meaning.
 It is a celebration of the miraculous interaction between objects and the forces acting on them, with the central message that the complexity and beauty of our human existence come from the friction and collisions we experience every day.

-Directed by Luna Maurer & Roel Wouters.
+Written and directed by Luna Maurer & Roel Wouters